hmrc/individual-losses-api/resources/public/api/conf/2.0/docs/group_lossClaims.md

-These resources allow software packages to provide a taxpayers' financial data for their loss claims.
+These resources allow developers  to provide a customer’s  financial data for their loss claims.
 Here the developer can:

-* Provide a list of loss claims
+* provide a list of loss claims
-* Create a Loss Claim against an income source for a specific tax year
+* create a Loss Claim against an income source for a specific tax year
-* Show the detail of an existing loss claim
+* show the detail of an existing loss claim
-* Delete a previously entered loss claim
+* delete a previously entered loss claim
-* Update a previously entered loss claim
+* update a previously entered loss claim